-We ended our bike tour back at the meeting point with a couple of hours to spare.
-I’m not going to lie, I was dead tired.
+We ended our bike tour at the meeting point with a couple of hours to spare.
+I’m not going to lie; I was dead tired.
 Hubby had to convince me to return to the city center.
-I’m so glad he did because we were able to check out some of the shops and sit down for a nice glass of wine.
+I’m so glad he did because we took the time to check some shops and sit down for a nice glass of wine.

 Palma de Mallorca on a bike is a great introduction to this resort city.